NeuroJSON/jsonlab/README.txt

 We envision that both JSON and its binary counterparts will play important roles as mainstream data-exchange formats for scientific research.
-It has both the flexibility and generality as offered by other popular general-purpose file specifications, such as [http://www.hdfgroup.org/HDF5/whatishdf5.html HDF5] but with significantly reduced complexity and excellent readability.
+It has both the flexibility and generality as in other general-purpose file specifications, such as [http://www.hdfgroup.org/HDF5/whatishdf5.html HDF5] but has significantly reduced complexity and excellent readability.

 Towards this goal, we have developed the JData Specification (http://github.com/fangq/jdata) to standardize serializations of complex scientific data structures, such as